The humerus is the long bone in the upper arm. A humeral shaft fracture is a fracture of the long, narrow part of the bone.

 |Copyright © Nucleus Medical Media, Inc.|

 Talk with your doctor about the best treatment plan for you.
-Most humeral shaft fractures will heal without surgery.
+Most fractures of this type heal without surgery.

-A cast, splint, or brace will be used to help the bone stay straight while healing.
-The bone may heal incorrectly without support.
+A cast, splint, or brace will be used to help the bone stay in line while they heal.

 More severe fractures may need surgery to realign the broken pieces.
 Screws, plates, or wires may be used to hold the fracture in place.

-- Always wear a seatbelt when riding in a motor vehicle.
+- Always wear a seatbelt when driving or riding in a motor vehicle.

 Family Doctor—American Academy of Family Physicians http://www.familydoctor.org